-Tamsen Fadal is an Emmy award-winning journalist, producer, author, and entrepreneur who has worked alongside Presidents, power-players, and newsmakers from across the globe.
+Tamsen Fadal is an Emmy award-winning journalist, producer, author, and entrepreneur has interviewed Presidents, power-players, and newsmakers from across the globe.
 Tamsen currently anchors the 5pm and 10pm news at WPIX, Tribune’s flagship station in New York City.

 Tamsen has co-authored the dating books,Why Hasn’t He Called?
 (McGraw Hill); Why Hasn’t He Proposed?
 (McGraw Hill) and Don’t Date Dumb.
 She has appeared nationally on The Talk, The Today Show, Good Morning America, Lifetime, and A&E, just to name a few.
 Tamsen’s writing has been featured in publications including Elle Magazine, Moves Magazine, Complete Woman, and the New York Times.